jmrecodes/HackMD-notes/Google-Cloud-and-Laravel-Deployment/part_3_the_deployment_-_laravel_on_a_compute_engine_vm.md

 **Milestone!** Open your web browser and navigate to `http://YOUR_VM_EXTERNAL_IP`.
 You should now see the default Laravel landing page!

-It's not secure (no HTTPS), and it's not connected to a database, but you have successfully deployed your code to a server you built in the cloud.
+It's not secure (no HTTPS), but you have successfully deployed your code to a server you built in the cloud.

 ---
 **Next Up:** In Part 4, we will connect our application to a database, exploring both the free, self-managed option and the more robust, scalable Cloud SQL option.